asonix/telecord/README.md

 ### Getting the bot
 #### From binary release
 Grab a download from the [current release](https://github.com/asonix/telecord/releases).
-If there is no release for your operating system or architecture, go to the **Building** section of this readme.
+If there is no release for your operating system or architecture, go to the **Crates.io or From Source** sections of this readme.

 #### From Crates.io
 This project requires Rust Nightly to compile.
 If you don't have [Rustup](https://www.rustup.rs/), this is where you install it.